-For each country, patient counts (and proportions) will be provided for the most recent 7 full calendar years.
-Counts and proportions will be tabulated by country, year (2008-2014), age group (0-5, 6-9, 10-12, 13-17, 18-34, 35-64, 65+ years), and gender (female/male).
+For each country, patient counts (and proportions) will be provided for the most recent 5 full calendar years.
+Counts and proportions will be tabulated by country, year (2012-2016), age group (0-5, 6-9, 10-12, 13-17, 18-34, 35-64, 65+ years), and gender (female/male).
+These counts will be stratified by formulation (capsules/oral solution).
 If actual data are unavailable, the number of unique Strattera patients will be projected for each year and in each country.
 These descriptive statistics will be tabulated in both the prevalent and incident user cohorts.

-In addition to Strattera counts, frequencies and proportions will also be provided for ADHD diagnoses, 30 most common comorbidities (defined by 4 digit ICD-10 codes), and concomitant medication usage within the 24-month follow-up period of the incident user cohort.
+In addition to Strattera counts, the prevalent user cohort will be used to tabulate frequencies and proportions for ADHD diagnoses, 30 most common comorbidities (defined by 4 digit ICD-10 codes), and concomitant medication usage within a 24-month follow-up period for the capsule users, and up to an 18 month follow-up for the oral solution users.